 - The US Tenth Amendment: The tenth amendment clarifies separation of powers between states and the federal government, ensuring that the federal government’s powers are limited.
 If the federal government hasn’t been granted powers, then those powers are held by the states (with the exception of implied powers).

 - Freedom of Speech: Freedom of speech is an implied and limited right in many nations.
 However, in the United States, it is codified in the US constitution.
+An example of freedom of speech is the right to protest against the government.

 - McCullock vs Maryland: McCullock vs Maryland was a landmark supreme court case that restricted the powers of states in the USA.
 It held that the states could not tax federal government institutions that were operational in order to fulfil their constitutional duties.